NicodemusGurion/nicodemusgurion.github.io/islam/02-Muhammad.md

-## Muhammad killed children who had pubic hairs {#muhammad-killed-children}
+## He killed children who had pubic hairs {#killed-children}

 [Sunan an-Nasa'i 4981](https://sunnah.com/nasai:4981)

 > It was narrated that 'Atiyyah said: 'I was among the prisoners of Quraizah; we were examined, and whoever had grown (pubic) hair was killed, and whoever had not grown hair, he was allowed to live and was not killed."

-## Muhammad attacked and enslaved defenseless people
+## He attacked and enslaved defenseless people

 [Sahih al-Bukhari 2541](https://sunnah.com/bukhari:2541)

 > the Prophet had suddenly attacked Bani Mustaliq without warning while they were heedless and their cattle were being watered at the places of water.
 Their fighting men were killed and their women and children were taken as slaves

-## Muhammad ordered the killing of all Meccans who did not convert
+## He ordered the killing of all Meccans who did not convert

 [Sunan Abi Dawud 3024](https://sunnah.com/abudawud:3024)